 Coffee will be hot and ready so get your seat and get ready for 1st session at 8:00 AM.

-Admission to Congress '18 Trade Show Exhibits and the Tailgate Party is included in registration prices.
+Admission to Congress 2019 Trade Show and Tailgate Party is included with registration.
 The Congress Conference and other special events are a separate fee.

 ZANDER SOD CO LTD